International volunteering: Outcomes

 Measuring the outcomes of international volunteering is an ongoing challenge.
 Sometimes the costs invested in these partnerships are high.
 The intangible nature of impact and outcomes is hard to measure and research has been proposed in this area.
 Similarly, how to measure the success of a volunteer and the supporting organisation's performance is complicated.
 To allow volunteers to integrate properly into the community, it is essential that volunteers have some useful skills and are reasonably well-informed and trained before the placement.
-Shannon O'Donnell, a vocal critic of poorly designed international programs, contends that many volunteer organizations compromise the dignity of local populations—these programs often foster a cyclical dependency international volunteers within the communities the programs are designed to serve.
+Shannon O'Donnell, a vocal critic of poorly designed international programs, contends that many volunteer organisations compromise the dignity of local populations—these programs often foster a cyclical dependency international volunteers within the communities the programs are designed to serve.
 Others have critiqued the mixing of models of volunteering designed for international understanding and those designed for social or economic development.
 Still others are concerned about its postcolonial and historical character, and the impacts this has on the identity of members of hosting communities.